Early radio, television broadcast stations in Maine, the history lesson.

 The station located on Broadway in a 1960 vintage Eaton Tarbell architect design lots-of-glass broadcast studio.
 A big four legged self supported red and white antennae main stick went up around 1928.
 Another 125′ guy wire supported smaller tower beside it is used to null the signal away from the Boston market after sundown.

 WLBZ radio, then call lettered WACZ was coming off an all news format that did not score high in the local ratings market share.
 Programming an easy listening, middle of the road music format after all the news all the time failed.
 Within two years I moved over to WABI radio.
 Up the dial to the 910 frequency that should never have been issued.
 The harmonic whistle is hard to over look when trying to dial it in clearly.

-WABI’s broadcast outlet housed at 35 Hildreth Avenue at “Studio City” along with WBGW-FM at the time.
+Furth out of Bangor, WABI’s broadcast outlet housed at 35 Hildreth Avenue at “Studio City” along with WBGW-FM at the time.
 A mostly automated country format station.
 Channel 5, the Telejournal News also produced its TV broadcast out of the same address.

 George Hale was my boss at WABI radio and through college, nights and weekends.